ropensci/dev_guide/maintenance_collaboration.Rmd

 # Collaboration Guide

-Having contributors will improve your package, and if you onboard some of them as package authors with push right to the repo, your package will be more sustainably developed.
+Having contributors will improve your package, and if you onboard some of them as package authors with [write permissions to the repo](https://help.github.com/articles/repository-permission-levels-for-an-organization/), your package will be more sustainably developed.

 ## Make your repo contribution- and collaboration- friendly